-Finally, the capacity of ANT to practically address the future from the made conclusions is lame.
-In general, practice-based approach in urban studies has had hardly any benefits from ANT.
-The hitherto application of ANT did not address operational diagnosis worthwhile for tracing urban system transitions.
-Therefore, the next stage of the analysis in this research focuses on a framework for constant extension of agency and relations when the actors collide, overlap and interfere in networks.
+Finally, the capacity of ANT to practically address the future from its conclusions is lame.
+In general, the practice-based approach in urban studies has had hardly any benefits from ANT.
+Earlier applications of ANT did not address operational diagnosis worthwhile for tracing urban system transitions.
+Therefore, the next stage of the analysis in this research focuses on a framework for a constant extension of agency and relations when the actors collide, overlap and interfere in networks.